-A13: In accordance with paragraph 16.27 of the "Guidelines on Election-related Activities in respect of the Election Committee Subsector Elections", any person or organization (including a political party) acting as an agent to solicit, receive or collect election donations for a candidate or some candidates should also comply with all the requirements under the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+A13: In accordance with paragraph16.28 of the "Guidelines on Election-related Activities in respect of the Chief Executive Election", any person or organization acting as an agent to solicit, receive or collect election donations for a candidate or some candidates should also comply with all the requirements under the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
 554) as if the election donations were received by the candidate(s) direct.
-To avoid possible confusion to donors/members of the public, the agent is advised to note the points and adopt the good practice as suggested in Appendix 16 of the "Guidelines on Election-related Activities in respect of the Election Committee Subsector Elections".
+To avoid possible confusion to donors/members of the public, the agent is advised to note the points and adopt the good practice as suggested in Appendix 16 of the "Guidelines on Election-related Activities in respect of the Chief Executive Election".

-Q14: Whether the address of donor on the Standard Receipt for Election Donations ("donation receipt") can be filled in with a partial address?
-Whether that receipt and particulars of donor will be arranged for public inspection?
+Q14: Whether the address of a donor on the Standard Receipt for Election Donations ("donation receipt") can be filled in with a partial address?
+Whether that receipt and particulars of the donor will be arranged for public inspection?